Content Map Terms

 Find more information about symptoms and other common questions about COVID-19, see:

-- BC Centre for Disease Control: Common Questions
+- BC Centre for Disease Control: Close contacts and contact tracing common questions

 Find more information about COVID-19 and how to protect yourself, your family and your community, see Coronavirus disease (COVID-19).